libavg/libavg/sphinxdoc/widget.rst

                 Unicode string containing the keycodes when altgr is pressed.

+    .. autoclass:: Orientation()

+        .. py:data:: HORIZONTAL

+        .. py:data:: VERTICAL

+    .. autoclass:: SwitchNode([nodeMap=None, visibleid=None])

+        A :py:class:`DivNode` that keeps a map of child nodes and shows only one of the map members at any time.

+        :param map nodeMap:

+            A map :py:const:`id->node` that contains the nodes to switch between.

+        .. py:method:: setNodeMap(nodeMap)

+            Can be used to set the :py:attr:`nodeMap` after construction if no node map was set before.

+        .. py:attribute:: visibleid

+            The id of the visible child node.

     .. autoclass:: TextButton(text, [skinObj=skin.Skin.default])

         A :py:class:`Button` that is created using the given :py:class:`Skin` and a text.